 At DBT Psychological Services of Long Island, we are experts in treating high-risk behaviors and negative consequences of substance abuse, addiction, and co-occurring mental health disorders.
 Dr. Lehnert has taught and practiced DBT since 1995.
 She has helped countless youths, women and men, both young and old adults, recover from their substance abuse, using the most up-to-date and effective therapies and programs available.

 What are the most commonly abused drugs in the United States?

 Alcohol and marijuana are the two most commonly abused drugs in the United States, according to the National Institute on Drug Abuse (NIDA).
 In 2012, nearly 18 million people in the U.S. had problems with substance abuse and about 4 million met the criteria for abuse of marijuana.
 Prescription medication, heroin, and cocaine are the next most commonly abused drugs.

 Can addiction be treated successfully?

 Yes.
 Addiction is a treatable, chronic disease that can be managed successfully.
-Research shows that combining behavioral therapy with medications, when indicated, is the best way to ensure success.
+Research shows that combining behavioral therapy and a program with medications, when indicated, is the best way to ensure success.
 Treatment approaches must be individually tailored to address each patient’s substance use patterns and substance-related medical, psychiatric, and social problems as are standard in the DBT approach.

 Why choose DBT Psychological Services of Long Island?